jes89/my-intermediate-react/README.md

 <br>

-#### I can use constructior method when I want to define defaultValue of state
+#### I can use constructor method when I want to define defaultValue of state

     this.state = {
         idx : 0